AcceptBitcoinNZ/.github/profile/README.md

 This is the repo for the NZ pleb project to onboard merchants to accept Bitcoin.
-The crux of Accept Bitcoin is to trojan horse the bitcoin in there using the guize of practicality, and then let the merchant / customers orange pill themselves in their own time
+The crux of Accept Bitcoin is to trojan horse the bitcoin in there using the guize of practicality, and then let the merchant / customers orange pill themselves in their own time.
+This is based on the original idea by bridge2bitcoin.com

 "Normalise don't evangelise"